dinoboards/yellow-msx-series-for-rc2014/rtc/README.md

 ## F4 Boot Register

 The MSX2+ standard introduced the F4 Boot register.
 This is a register that, only when power is first applied, will reset itself.
-Thereafter only a software commands will change the state of the register.
+Thereafter only a software command will change the state of the register.
 For example, when the user reset the computer, the state of this register is not altered.
 This allows the software to know if the system had a cold or warm boot.

 MSX2+ system roms utilised this capability, to skip ram checks and the logo/boot screen, during warm boots.